justinmbaltazar/cs326-jotlyst/docs/milestone1.md

 - **View Tasks by Due Date**: Allows users to view tasks by due date
 - **View Tasks by Completed**: Allows users to view tasks by completed

+The single page application has a front-end UI complete with menu options to add, edit, complete, delete, and view tasks as well as their aforementioned attributes.
+The back-end uses MongoDB to store all the data.
+This document-based database is used to store the tasks and their attributes, where the task ID is the unique identifier for each task.
+The data will be used to display the tasks and their corresponding attributes in the UI.
+Lastly, the application will interact with the user through the use of a RESTful API.